Positive psychology is the science of what makes life awesome.*

 *Okay, the science of what makes life awesome might not be the exact scientific definition.
 That one is more in the lines of “what creates optimal wellbeing and functioning”, but that’s just fancy talk for awesome.

-However we define it, what I can tell you for sure is that it’s extremely powerful knowledge to have and use in your dating life.
+However we define it, what I can tell you for sure is that it’s extremely powerful knowledge to use in your dating life.

 It usually sounds something like this: